 Steps 1 and 2 are not required for second and subsequent operations.

-If the save destination is external USB memory, the path [\Anritsu Corporation\Optical Spectrum Analyzer\User Data] is created automatically in the USB memory root directory.
+If the save destination is external USB flash drive, the path [\Anritsu Corporation\Optical Spectrum Analyzer\User Data] is created automatically in the USB flash drive root directory.